tclev/emacs.d/elpa/cider-readme.txt

-Provides a Clojure IDE and REPL for Emacs, built on top of nREPL.
+Provides a Clojure interactive development environment for Emacs, built on top of nREPL.

 Installation: